Engee documentation

 Yes

-# Input pattern coordinate system — coordinate system of the user antenna radiation pattern
+# Input pattern coordinate system — The coordinate system of the custom antenna pattern

 az-el | phi-theta